Man who claimed to have bomb outside Capitol diagnosed with bipolar disorder

 Teresa Grant, the court-appointed psychologist, said she had a “very productive conversation” with Roseberry the previous day.
 Grant said she also spoke to his wife and got copies of his prescriptions.

-Relatives said in interviews that Roseberry had a history of mental health problems and violent behavior.
+In interviews, relatives said Roseberry had a history of mental health problems and violent behavior.
 A relative had warned local police last week that Roseberry was headed to Washington after expressing anti-government views, according to court documents.

 In court Friday, he said he had issues with his mind and memory.